 Gemini Spark represents Google’s most ambitious consumer AI product to date.
 The core concept — a cloud-resident agent that handles delegated tasks asynchronously, knows your full Google context, and stays active independently of your devices — is genuinely useful and more developed than most “AI agent” consumer products that preceded it.

 The 3/5 reflects the gap between the announced vision and the available product.
-US-only, $100/month, MCP integrations pending, payment protocol not shipped, and a privacy policy gap are real constraints that limit what you can actually do with Spark today.
+Update (2026-08-22): two of the original launch constraints — US-only access and the $100/month Ultra requirement — have been resolved by Google’s July 2026 expansion to Google AI Pro ($20/month) and 160+ additional countries.
+What remains unresolved: MCP integrations for Notion and Slack are still unconfirmed (GitHub has shipped), the Agents Payment Protocol has not shipped, and there is still no Spark-specific privacy policy.
 The approval-gated action model is reassuring but also means the most compelling use cases (autonomous task execution while you’re asleep) are still gated on features that haven’t shipped.

 The trajectory is promising.
 If Google delivers on the MCP integrations this summer, publishes a Spark-specific privacy policy, and follows through on the Agents Payment Protocol with clear user controls, Spark has the foundation to be a 4–5/5 product — the first consumer AI agent that genuinely changes how you manage your digital life rather than just augmenting how you type.